wangerekaharun/StreamReactions/README.md

         }
 ```

-This method is similar to the one for adding reactions only difference is that you're calling the <code>deleteReaction</code> method to delete the reaction.
+This method is like the one for adding reactions.
+The difference is that you're calling the <code>deleteReaction</code> method to delete the reaction.
 You're also passing the <code>messageId</code> and <code>reactionType</code> for the reaction that you want to remove.
 You're also handling the success and error states.

 ## Cumulative Reactions

 Another famous reaction is the clap reaction or enabling a user to react more than once.
-This is mostly useful in blogs and articles.
+This is useful in blogs and articles.
 The Reactions API allows this functionality out of the box.
-This is supported by adding the <code>score</code> in your reaction model as shown below:
+You do this is by adding the <code>score</code> in your reaction model as shown below:

 ```Kotlin
 val reaction = Reaction(